John15380/handwritten-math-notes-skill/README.md

 ## Verified model

 The transcription quality depends entirely on the underlying multimodal vision capability.
 This skill has been **fully tested and validated on kimi 2.6**.
-It should also work with any other large model that offers comparable visual reasoning (e.g., Claude 4 Sonnet/Opus, GPT-4o).
+It should also work with any other large model that offers comparable visual reasoning.

 > **Note:** This repository contains the *Claude Code skill definition* (the orchestration logic).
 The actual page-reading intelligence comes from the multimodal model you run it with.